jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 | `XCHACHA20-POLY1305` | ChaCha20-Poly1305 AEAD with ean xtended nonce, as specified in the most recent `draft-irtf-cfrg-xchacha` CFRG draft                              |
 | `KYBER768`           | KYBER-768 post-quantum key encapsulation mechanism, as specified in the most recent submission to NIST competition for post-quantum cryptography |

+Implementations are not limited to these algorithms, and the set of required algorithms will be revisited in every revision of the specification.

 # Common types